shijwe/DCGN/README.md

 2. Define the training and validation steps
 3. Defining and dividing the dataset
 4. Perform training and validation steps in a loop
+5. After the training and validation steps, the model is finally evaluated on the test set.